-Terms & Conditions of Agreement: Our contractual terms and conditions were updated to include provisions specifically addressing the Modern Slavery Act, expectations to address risks within their supply chains and processes for reporting compliance to the act to WMQ.
+Terms & Conditions of Agreement: The updated contractual terms and conditions were utilised by WMQ procurement for all new or renewal of agreements between WMQ and vendors/suppliers.
+These terms included provisions specific to address Modern Slavery Act compliance, expectations to address risks within the vendor's/supplier's supply chains and processes for reporting non-compliance with the Act to WMQ.

-Statement of Business Ethics: WMQ also has a Statement of Business Ethics that is provided to both contracted and non-contracted suppliers, which outlines our expectations and commitment to engaging with suppliers, who share our values and goals.
+Statement of Business Ethics: WMQ continued to require our contracted and non-contracted suppliers to comply with our Statement of Business Ethics.
+This Statement is incorporated in all contractual documentation and outlines our expectations and commitment to engaging with suppliers who share our values and goals.

-Due diligence questions: A standard question set was developed and implemented for all tenders run by, and on behalf of, WMQ to help identify and manage modern slavery risks when engaging with suppliers for new and/or ongoing work.
+Due diligence questions: The standard question set was included and used to evaluate tenderers for all market exercises run by, and on behalf of, WMQ to help identify and manage modern slavery risks.

-Third party systems: We commenced investigating third parties' online/portal solutions to assist in better identifying, understanding and managing the level of modern slavery risks within our supply chain.
+Third party systems: WMQ explored third parties' online/portal solutions to assist in better identifying, understanding and managing the level of modern slavery risks within our supply chain.
+Whilst we have not yet identified a solution for our needs, we remain committed to engaging with the best fit vendor/solution.

-Working with other Uniting Church entities: We engaged with other Uniting Church entities to form an informal working group to help guide, support, collaborate and discuss how we may implement policies, procedures and practices within each of our organisation to address the objectives of the Modern Slavery Act.
+Working with other Uniting Church entities: We continued to engage with other Uniting Church entities to form an informal working group to help guide, support, collaborate and discuss how we may implement policies, procedures and practices within each of our organisation to address the objectives of the Modern Slavery Act.

-Working with suppliers: Information on the Act and the actions WMQ is taking have been added to operational and contractual management meeting with our key suppliers.
+Working with suppliers: Information on the Act and the actions WMQ is taking to achieve compliance continued to be added to operational and contractual management meeting with our key suppliers.